MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 5. Select *Add > Existing Item*.
 6. Navigate to the *logo.png* file you downloaded and choose it

-After adding an existing file, you will be prompted with a pop-up asking if you would like to *Copy the file* or *Add a link*.
+After adding an existing file, you will be prompted with a pop-up asking if you would like to *Copy the file to the directory* or *Add a link*.

 <figure><img src="./images/add-file-popup.png" alt="Figure 4-5: Add Existing File Popup"><figcaption><p><strong>Figure 4-5: Add Existing File Popup</strong></p></figcaption></figure>

-For the purposes of this tutorial, choose the *Copy the File* option, then click the *Add* button.
+For the purposes of this tutorial, choose the *Copy the file to the directory* option, then click the *Add* button.
 When adding existing files in the future, the choice between copying the file and adding a link can make a big difference:
-- **Copy the File**: Choosing this will make a literal copy of the selected file and put the copy inside the Content directory of your project.
+- **Copy the file to the directory**: Choosing this will make a literal copy of the selected file and put the copy inside the Content directory of your project.
 This means any changes in teh original source file will not be reflected in the copy.
 - **Add a link**: Choosing this will instead add a reference to the source file without making a copy.
 This means changes made in teh source file will be reflected on each build.
 However, the link is stored as a relative link, with the path being relative to the *Content.mgcb* file.
 So if the source file moves, or you move the project, then you'll need to re-add the link.

 After adding the *logo.png* file, you're project node should look similar to the following: